 For details, refer to Chapter 3.
-"SYSTEM CONFIGURATION AND WIRING."
+"SYSTEM CONFIGURATION AND WIRING".

 Step 2.
-Gain adjustment and creation of test operation program
+Gain adjustment (auto tuning)

 Gain adjustment is necessary for the operation of ABSODEX.
 Gain adjustment is made for each load so that ABSODEX operates in the best state.